From UFStarfleet LCARS

 The Chief of Operations is responsible for all roleplay aspects of UF Starfleet by creating and maintaining the continuous storyline, overseeing any Task Forces, bringing forth roleplay activities for members to take part in, and ensuring that the universe's continuity is maintained and updated whenever necessary.
 The Chief of Operations is also responsible for overseeing all Branches outside of the Command branch.

 Order of Succession

-As stated above, in the event that the Commander-in-Chief, United Federation Starfleet is unable to perform his duties, the Deputy Commander, United Federation Starfleet will step in and fulfill the duties as required.
-If both the Commander-in-Chief and Deputy Commander Starfleet are unable to fulfill their duties, the order of succession moves down the Chain of Command to the next available individual.
+In the event that the Commander-in-Chief, United Federation Starfleet is unable to perform his duties, the Deputy Commander-in-Chief, United Federation Starfleet will step in and fulfill the duties as required.

 The UFS Sector Commanders